cloudControl/documentation/Platform Documentation.md

 To deploy a specific version, append your version control systems identifier (full commit-SHA1 for Git or an integer for Bazaar).
 If not specified, the version to be deployed defaults to the latest image available (the one built during the last successful push).

-For every deploy, the image is downloaded to as many of the platform’s nodes as required by the [--min setting](#scaling) and started according to the buildpack’s default or the [Procfile](#buildpacks-and-the-procfile).
+For every deploy, the image is downloaded to as many of the platform’s nodes as required by the [--containers setting](#scaling) and started according to the buildpack’s default or the [Procfile](#buildpacks-and-the-procfile).
 After the new containers are up and running the loadbalancing tier stops sending requests to the old containers and instead sends them to the new version.
 A log message in the [deploy log](#deploy-log) appears when this process has finished.